griffithlab/pmbio.org/_posts/0010-06-01-ChIP-seq_analysis.md

 These are small bam files that have been subset to just the first 10Mb of chr17 to speed up this analysis.

 In order for tools to access the data in these bams, you'll need to create an index file for each.
-Instead of running that command 4 different times, use xargs and then use `ls` to check if the index files were generated:
+Instead of running that command 4 different times, use `xargs` and then use `ls` to check if the index files were generated:

 ```bash
 ls -1 *.bam | xargs -n 1 samtools index
 ls
 ```

 Neat!
-But how did it work?
+But how did that work?
-`ls -1` lists all files ending with the .bam extension.
+`ls -1 *.bam` lists all files ending with the .bam extension, with the `-1` part ensuring they go to their own line.
 `xargs` or 'extended arguments' allows us to build and execute commands from the standard input.
-Here, it helps us take the files output from `ls -1` and use that as an input to `samtools index`.
+Here, it helps us take the files output from `ls -1 *.bam` and use that as an input to `samtools index`.
 The `-n 1` argument ensures that each file is considered separately.

-Here's a toy example comparing how xargs works for counting lines in a BAM file-
+Here's a toy example comparing how xargs works for counting lines in a BAM file and changing the `-n` argument-
 ```bash
 ls -1 *.bam | xargs -n 1 wc -l
 ls -1 *.bam | xargs -n 2 wc -l